 Introduction to Advertising provides you with an overview of how advertising works in relation to communicating messages for a variety of campaigns.
 You will discover how the industry operates in relation to agencies, roles and structure.
 Regulation and ethics will be introduced in order to underpin appreciation of visual codes and practices and demonstrate the interaction of advertising and society.
 In addition, you will learn how to plan a tactical campaign.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either BUS1025 Designing for an Online Presence or MED1057 Communicating Through Design.

 BUS2017 Research Methods for Business (20 credits)

 Research Methods for Business are crucial to personal, academic and vocational development.
 Employers are increasingly looking for graduates who have specific skills, including those significantly developed through learning about methods of research.
 This module introduces these methods and considers how they are required to undertake specific academic projects, enhance knowledge and understanding, and address specific business issues and practical managerial problems.

 Retail Marketing Planning recognises that effective marketing planning is essential for all organisations.
 This module offers you the opportunity to place tactical marketing activities in the context of the marketing planning process.
 Specifically, this module provides you with the opportunity to examine the complex nature of marketing planning for organisations in the retail sector which constitutes a dynamic and vital element of the British economy.